 Standing proudly at the head of Beehive Basin, Beehive Peak is a summit that is frequently climbed.
 It's a serious fourth-class scramble up the 4th of July Couloir to the top, so wear your sticky shoes and watch your footing.
 There are more technical routes to the summit that can be explored too.
 From the summit at 10,742', the 360-degree views of the Lee Metcalf Wilderness are outstanding!

 Beehive Peak | Photo: D. Lennon

 Gallatin Peak - 11,015'

 As the crown of the Madison Range, Gallatin Peak stands at 11,015'.
 Gallatin Peak is remote and it requires a big day to reach the summit, but it's totally worth the effort.
-There's something jaw dropping about standing on this summit.
+There's something jaw dropping about standing on this peak.

 Gallatin Peak | Photo: D. Lennon

 Wilson Peak - 10,705'

 Wilson Peak is the jagged peak that can be seen from almost everywhere in Big Sky.
 Located just north of town, Wilson Peak is accessed via Dudley Creek.
 It's an easy climb to the summit at 10,705' but provides a wholly different aerial perspective of this mountain town.

 All of these summits are located in Big Sky or just north of Big Sky in the Spanish Peaks unit of the Lee Metcalf Wilderness.
 The standard routes on these peaks are non-technical.
 Before you commit to climbing these peaks, be sure that you are physically fit and have the appropriate gear.